nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The user has already used the application before and has an `Event` established with a non-empty student list.

 Step 2.
-The user executes `delete student 1 Tutorial/tut` to delete the student at index 1 (1-based) of the student list in the `Tutorial` named tut.
+The user executes `deleteStudent 1 Tutorial/tut` to delete the student at index 1 (1-based) of the student list in the `Tutorial` named tut.

 The following activity diagram summarizes what happens when a TA executes an delete student from event: